vivaria/edisonrul.ing/docs/source/cards/fusion-sword-murasame-blade.md

-# FUSION SWORD MURASAME BLADE
+# Fusion Sword Murasame Blade

 *   If this card is face-down on the field, it can be destroyed by effects that destroy Spell Cards.
 *   When you activate this card, the opponent can chain a card like "Magic Jammer" that will negate its activation and destroy it.